nesi/support-docs/docs/Scientific_Computing/Supported_Applications/TurboVNC.md

 ### Stopping the server

 1. Go to your tmux session on the server, or (alternatively) go to or open some other session on that server.
 If you use a different session, you will have to load the TurboVNC module if it's not already loaded.

 2. Remind yourself of your TurboVNC display number.

 3. Run the following command:

-    ``` sl
+    ``` sh
     # Example: vncserver -kill :1
     vncserver -kill :<display_number>
     ```